Nice3point/RevitTemplates/source/Nice3point.Revit.AddIn.Solution/Readme.md

 from [here](https://www.jetbrains.com/rider/).

 1. Open JetBrains Rider
-2. Click on `File -> Open` and choose the solution file that you want to open.
+2. Click on `File -> Open` and choose the RevitLookup.sln file to open.
+3. In the `Solutions Configuration` drop-down menu, select `Release R25` or `Debug R25`.
+Suffix `R25` means compiling for the Revit 2025.
-3. After the solution loads, you can build it by clicking on `Build -> Build Solution`.
+4. After the solution loads, you can build it by clicking on `Build -> Build Solution`.

 Also, you can use Visual Studio.
 If you don't have Visual Studio installed, download it from [here](https://visualstudio.microsoft.com/downloads/).

 1. Open Visual Studio
 2. Click on `File -> Open -> Project/Solution` and locate your solution file to open.
+3. In the `Solutions Configuration` drop-down menu, select `Release R25` or `Debug R25`.
+Suffix `R25` means compiling for the Revit 2025.
-3. Upon loading the solution, build it via `Build -> Build Solution`.
+4. After the solution loads, you can build it by clicking on `Build -> Build Solution`.

+---#if (installer || bundle)
+---#if (installer && bundle)
-### MSI installer and bundle build on local machine
+### MSI installer and bundle build on the local machine

 To build the project for all versions, create the installer and bundle, the project uses [NUKE](https://github.com/nuke-build/nuke)
+---#elseif (installer)
+### MSI installer build on the local machine

+To build the project for all versions, create the installer, the project uses [NUKE](https://github.com/nuke-build/nuke)
+---#elseif (bundle)
+### Autodesk bundle build on the local machine

+To build the project for all versions, create the bundle, the project uses [NUKE](https://github.com/nuke-build/nuke)
+---#endif

 To execute your NUKE build locally, you can follow these steps: